PacktPublishing/Node-Cookbook-3rd-Ed/4-Connecting-with-Web-Protocols/content.md

 const qs = require('querystring')
 ```

-For safety we'll want to define a maximum request size, which we'll use to help guard against payload size based DoS attacks:
+For safety we'll want to define a maximum request size, which we'll use to
+guard against payload size based DoS attacks:

 ```js
 const maxData = 2 * 1024 * 1024 // 2mb
 ```

-Now we'll add a check for POST methods in the request handler, so our `http.createServer` calls looks like so:
+Now we'll add a check for POST methods in the request handler,
+so our `http.createServer` calls looks like so:

 ```js
 http.createServer((req, res) => {